Railway head faces devastated Quebec town, points to train brakes

 Sixty people are either dead or missing after the train - which had been parked on a slope 12 km (8 miles) away on Friday night - moved off, without a driver, accelerating downhill into Lac-Megantic.
 There it derailed and blew up around 1 a.m.
 (0500 GMT) on Saturday.

-Dozens of buildings were flattened in the historic centre of the lakeside town, including a popular bar that was crowded when the explosion occurred.
+Dozens of buildings were flattened in the historic center of the lakeside town, including a popular bar that was crowded when the explosion occurred.

 One focus of the probe is whether the engineer, the train's only operator, set enough hand brakes on the train when he parked it at the end of his shift on Friday night.